The Buddha Speaks of Ksitigarbha Bodhisattva Sutra

 Ksitigarbha Bodhisattva, who cannot bear seeing this [suffering], immediately, from the southern direction, comes into the hells [here].
 With King Yama together at one place, [but] seated apart, for four kinds of causes and conditions.
 First, fearing that King Yama’s convicting of misgivings are not believed [by the guilty, or ‘cannot be believed due to misjudgement’].
 Second, fearing that official [karmic] documents are mixed up [criss-crossed, thus leading to misjudgements].
 Third, [fearing that] some are yet supposed to die.
 Fourth, for those who have received retribution [for their misgivings], who are exiting by the side of the pool(s) of the hells.

 If there are those who create Ksitigarbha Bodhisattva’s images, write this [The Buddha Speaks of] Ksitigarbha Bodhisattva Sutra, and are mindful of Ksitigarbha Bodhisattva’s name, these persons will definitely attain rebirth in the Western [Pure] Land of Ultimate Bliss.
-These persons, on the days they renounce their lives, will be personally received by Ksitigarbha Bodhisattva, always being together with Ksitigarbha Bodhisattva in one place.
+These persons, on the days they renounce their lives, will have Kṣitigarbha Bodhisattva personally come to greet them, and always able to be with Kṣitigarbha Bodhisattva together in one place.

 Hearing what the Buddha thus said, all rejoiced greatly, received this with faith, and practised accordingly.